dhruv-11-04/BNPL-Unit-Economics-Model/README.md

-# BNPL Unit Economics & Portfolio Optimization
+# BNPL Unit Economics, Stress Testing & Portfolio Optimization

 A three-dashboard financial model analyzing the structural sustainability of Buy Now Pay Later (BNPL) unit economics across 60 borrower segments, with a constrained portfolio optimization engine built on top of the stress-tested results.